AristeidisTsaknis/Dimensionaly-reduction-and-feature-selection-methods/readme.md

 # dimensionality_reduction

 `dimensionality_reduction` is a Python package that provides various implementations of dimensionality reduction and feature selection methods.
 This package includes popular techniques like PCA, LDA, SVD, LLE, ISOMAP, T-SNE, BORUTA, and more.
-A key feature of this package is its ability to automatically calculate the optimal number of dimensions for several methods.
+A key feature of this package is its ability to attempt to automatically calculate the optimal number of dimensions for several methods.

 ## Features